-A poll may be demanded for adjournment of a Meeting [Sub-section (3) of Section 109 of the Act].
+A poll may be demanded for adjournment of a Meeting and such poll shall be taken forthwith [Sub-section (3) of Section 109 of the Act].

 Other aspects related to adjournment

 For a valid adjournment of a General Meeting, the holding of the Meeting at its scheduled time is necessary.
 The Meeting may, however, be adjourned at any time.
 It may be adjourned after some items of business have been transacted and the remaining items can be transacted at the adjourned Meeting.